 Another reason why these traditions are the best sources of detoxification knowledge is that their healing methods are contingent on body detoxification.

-In both ancient India and China, healing was based on the process of elimination and supplementation in an effort to reboot the body back to proper function.
+In both ancient India and China, healing was based on the process of elimination and supplementation to reboot the body back to proper function.
 Both traditions concentrate on prevention and the overall strengthening of the elimination and detoxification organs in the body.

 Here is the gist of the Ayurvedic interpretation of detoxification: